 - Configuration utility The Configuration utility presents a web-based GUI available to administrators via HTTPS that allows administration of most aspects of the TSF. - traffic management shell (tmsh) tmsh is a shell providing a command line interface that is available via SSH.
-It allows administration of all aspects of the TSF. - iControl API The iControl API is a SOAP based protocol interface that allows programmatic access to the TSF configuration via HTTPS. - iControl REST API The iControl REST API is effectively a front-end to tmsh and is built on the Representational State Transfer (REST), which allows programmatic access to the TSF via HTTPS.
+It allows administration of all aspects of the TSF. - iControl API

+The iControl API is a SOAP based protocol interface that allows programmatic access to the TSF configuration via HTTPS.

+• iControl REST API The iControl REST API is effectively a front-end to tmsh and is built on the Representational State Transfer (REST), which allows programmatic access to the TSF via HTTPS.

 The TOE provides the ability to administer the TOE both locally and remotely using any of the four administrative interfaces.
-Local administration is performed via a device directly connected to the management port on the BIG-IP via an Ethernet cable.
+Local administration is performed via the serial port console.
 By default and in the evaluated configuration, remote access to the management interfaces is only made available on the dedicated management network port of a BIG-IP system.